IBM-Cloud/docs/security/index.md

 For more information, see [Getting started with dashDB](../services/dashDB/index.html).

-### Cloud Integration

-The Cloud Integration service enables you to integrate cloud and on-premises data.
-You can add a service to interact with backend databases such as DB2, Oracle, and SAP.
-Next, you can move data or create REST APIs for {{site.data.keyword.Bluemix_notm}} applications to access and use.
-The service enables secure communication with on-premises secure connectors, and exposes backend systems of record as REST APIs to be used by applications.

-For more information, see [Getting started with Cloud Integration](../services/CloudIntegration/index.html).

 ### Secure Gateway

 The Secure Gateway service enables you to securely connect {{site.data.keyword.Bluemix_notm}} apps to remote locations, either on premises or in the cloud.
 It provides secure connectivity and establishes a tunnel between your {{site.data.keyword.Bluemix_notm}} organization and the remote location that you want to connect to.
 You can configure and create a secure gateway by using the {{site.data.keyword.Bluemix_notm}} user interface or an API package.

 For more information, see [Getting started with Secure Gateway](../services/SecureGateway/secure_gateway.html).

-### SQL Database

-The SQL Database service adds a fully provisioned relational database to your app.
-This service uses IBM Directory Server LDAP for authentication and IBM InfoSphere® Guardium® Data Activity Monitor to protect the database that is accessed by applications.
-The connection between applications and the database is protected by the SSL certificate that DigiCert signs.

-In certain plans with this service, you can use the SQL database console in {{site.data.keyword.Bluemix_notm}} to get reports that contain the following information:

- * Sensitive data that might exist in the database that is accessed by applications.
- * The application users who accessed the database within a specified period.
- * The application users who are accessing sensitive data that is in the database.

-To mask data by using SQL, applications can call the masking user-defined functions (UDFs) that are deployed together with the database.
-For example, you can mask the data that you want to use elsewhere for testing.
-The UDFs implement the data masking algorithms from IBM Infosphere Optim™.

-The premium plan for this service also includes data encryption.
-For more information about this service, see [Getting started with SQL Database](../services/SQLDB/index.html).

 ### Security information and event management